dpak11/tokeniser/README.md

 2. **Create a Signed Token, attach it to Authorization Header and return back the token**

-Here the signed token is attached in the response header.
-Please note the addition of `response` parameter.
+Here the signed token gets attached in the response header because of the addition of `response` parameter.

 ```js